TeamSquixl/fireball/docs/fireball/scripting/attachable-script.md

 The name `MyClass` in the script is not relevant, only the **filename of the script** is used for identifying this FireClass.
 Thus it's not allowed to create scripts with the same name in a single project.

-As long as your script contains a FireClass definition, it can be dragged and attached onto a node.
+As long as your script contains a Behavior definition, it can be dragged and attached onto a node.
 Let's keep going to see how to add property and function to your script.

 ## Add Properties